 Some benefits of querying for a Business include:

 URL Matching: You can now query our dataset with just a URL, which leads to more reliable matching due to the unique nature of URLs.

 Business Hierarchies: You can see the relationship between a business and all of its individual locations.
 Importantly, you can query with an individual location or URL and get all other locations associated with a URL.
 Note that some of these locations are corporate registration addresses or mail-receipt locations, not necessarily operating locations.

-More Comprehensive/Accurate Revenue: The MTX information for a record should provide more insight into the business’s overall health, especially because online revenue is now included at the Business level.
+More Comprehensive/Accurate Revenue: The card transaction revenues for a record should provide more insight into the business’s overall health, especially because online revenue is now included at the Business level.

 Enigma rolls its business locations up to the business level using common URLs.
 For example, if Charles's Coffee has two locations, and Enigma has enriched both locations with a URL, a single Enigma Business ID, prefixed with a "B", will be assigned to the response object.
 The Business object will contain a list of Business Location IDs, prefixed with "E".
 Its ID endpoint will include revenue summed up across all Business Locations, and the revenue growth across the business as a whole.

 Likewise, if a Business Location has been successfully enriched with a URL, it will also have a Business ID associated with it.

 However, Business Locations that do not have have a URL will not have a Business ID, so using a waterfall approach is ideal (see next section).

 We recommend using both in order to maximize match rates and attribute fill rates.